Our health and disability system is being transformed to support all New Zealanders to live longer and have the best possible quality of life.

-On 21 April 2021, the Government confirmed the details of the health system reforms in response to the Health and Disability System Review.
+In April 2021, the Government announced a major transformation of the health and disability system reforms in response to the Health and Disability System Review.

-A new Public Health Agency within the Ministry will lead population and public health policy, strategy, regulatory, intelligence, surveillance and monitoring functions across the system.
+- a new Public Health Agency within the Ministry to lead and strengthen public health

 About the Health and Disability System Review